LetschM/hOCR-analysis/readme.md

 * Choose 5-6 Pages representing the whole work (best both odd and even page numbers).
 For each of the selected pages, take the following steps:
 	* Click on the corresponding pages in the preview to get to the `Page View`
 	* Right click on the image in the `Page View (Seitenansicht)` an choose `View Image`.
 	* Right click there again and choose `Save Image As...`.
-Create a Folder named with the PPN of the work (eg. `426110269`), a folder inside that named with the page number (eg. `0064`).
-Inside the page number folder create a similar folder also named with the page number.
-Save the jpg inside here.
+Create a Folder named with the PPN of the work (eg. `426110269`) (Important: Do this one just once while saving the first page of a work), a folder inside that named with the page number (eg. `0064`).
+Inside the page number folder create another folder also named with the page number.
+Inside that folder, save the jpg.
 The hierarchy should look like the following example:

 	```
 	./426110269